Eolu/directed/directed/README.md

 - Make a cool visual "rust playgraph" based on this crate
     - Ability to create stages, and compile
     - Ability to create nodes from stages, and attach them and execute (without recompiling!)
-- Currently the control over what happens in between node evaluations is minimal (essential clone, move, or pass ref).
+- Currently the control over what happens in between node evaluations is minimal (essentially clone, move, or pass ref).
 There is clearly an opportunity to do more here, such as providing automative From/Into conversions where it makes sense.
 This may be worth targeting for a 0.3 feature.